rawgraphs/rawgraphs-core/website/docs/example-script.md

 <script src="https://cdn.jsdelivr.net/npm/@rawgraphs/rawgraphs-charts"></script>
 ```

-In this case the rawgraphs-core api will be available in the `raw` object in the global (window) scope.
+In this case the rawgraphs-core api will be available in the `raw` object in the global (window) scope,
+and the rawgraphs-charts contents will be available in the `rawcharts` object.

 ## Rendering a bubblechart